Music Theory Classes

 Chords

-• Inversions: Root position, first inversion, second inversion, third inversion for sevenths
+• Inversions of triads: Root position, first inversion, second inversion

 Harmony and Composition